Questions about Secure by Design

 The Secure by Design approach includes activities which offer step-by-step guidance to set expectations and encourage consistency, while allowing for flexibility based on each organisation’s specific circumstances.

-An example Security Controls Taxonomy (mapped to NCSC Cyber Assessment Framework outcomes) has been provided for organisations that don’t already have an established set of controls.
-This includes recognised industry standards and frameworks that could be used as part of risk mitigation activities, however, all organisations are encouraged to develop their own list of preferred security controls that relate to their specific circumstances.
+We’ve provided an example Security Controls Taxonomy (mapped to NCSC Cyber Assessment Framework outcomes) for organisations that do not already have an established set of controls.
+This includes recognised industry standards and frameworks that could be used as part of risk mitigation activities.
+However, we encourage all organisations to develop their own list of preferred security controls that relate to their specific circumstances.

-An example RACI matrix has been provided to help organisations when assigning Secure by Design responsibilities across the delivery teams.
+We also offer an indicative RACI matrix to help organisations when assigning Secure by Design responsibilities across delivery teams.

-CDDO will continue to iterate the approach in collaboration with the cross-government working group and industry panel.
-Improvements will be made based on feedback from the first iteration of the principles, activities and tools.
+GDS will continue to iterate the approach in collaboration with the cross-government Secure by Design working group and industry panel.
+We’ll make improvements to Secure by Design website content based on feedback from our users.

-Further work is underway to develop an Artefacts Library with security patterns and use cases to help the delivery teams design digital services based on pre-approved solutions which address known security issues.
+Further work is underway to continue developing an Artefacts Library with security patterns and use cases to help delivery teams design digital services based on pre-approved solutions which address known security issues.

-CDDO works with government organisations and an industry panel on iterating the guidance and resources , piloting outputs and user research sessions.
+GDS works with government organisations and an industry panel on iterating our guidance and resources, piloting outputs and conducting user research when required.
+We’ve also recently established a security architects working group.

 How Secure by Design works

-However, organisations should offer consistent processes, policies and shared resources (such as a threat assessment and security controls set) that can be used by delivery teams across projects.
+However, organisations should offer consistent processes, policies and shared resources (such as an organisational risk appetite, threat assessment and security controls set) that can be used by delivery teams across projects.

-Any project delivering new or significant changes to digital services or technology infrastructure that is in scope of the digital and technology spend controls approval process.
+The Secure by Design policy requires the approach to be used for any project delivering new or significant changes to digital services or technology infrastructure that is in scope of the digital and technology spend control approval process.

-This process is managed by the Cabinet Office CDDO and managed through the Get approval to spend service.
-Secure by Design will be piloted as part of this service in Autumn 2024.
+This process is managed by the Department for Science, Innovation and Technology (DSIT) and through the Get approval to spend service.

 This policy does not apply to digital services which are in operation or undergoing routine maintenance.
 Over time, it is expected that all digital services will either be retired or come into scope of the Secure by Design policy.

-The Cabinet Office will check if projects are meeting the Secure by Design principles via the digital and technology spend controls approval process which states that:
+DSIT will check if projects are meeting the Secure by Design principles via the Get approval to spend service as part of the digital and technology spend control process.

 The Government Cyber Security Standard states: